A FOGO (Food Organics, Garden Organics) waste service will roll out to Subiaco residents in May 2023.

 The full vision, and how it guides City operations, is detailed in the Strategic Community Plan.

-Local government elections are held every two years, usually on the third Saturday in October.
-The next Ordinary Election will be held 16 October 2021.
+Local government elections are held every two years, generally on the third Saturday in October.

 City of Subiaco Council